PatrickAIlab/PatrickAIlab.github.io/resources/index.md

 # <i class="fas fa-tools"></i>Resources

-This page includes our open-sourced softwares, some information we find useful, our lab videos and the news in which Mangul Lab was present.
+This page includes our open-sourced softwares, some information we find useful, our lab videos and the news in which AI Design Lab was present.

 <!-- section break -->